Inspiring youth to pursue higher education and contribute to the community.

 One in three applicants is awarded a bursary.
 Three types of bursaries are awarded: $500 for students returning to high school, $750 for students going to post-secondary, and $2000 for select outstanding contributors.
 In 2017, Merit distributed $122,750 and inspired 153 students in Toronto to advance their education.

 The Merit Award is a grassroots organization.
-95% of the funds raised go to the students.
+96% of students who receive a Merit Award proceed to the next year of school.
 Most of the students that apply for the Merit Award have endured considerable personal and financial hardships.

 The volunteers and board members of the Merit Award want to make a difference in the life of local students and in doing so, the life of the community.